-- All students and staff are required to wear a broad-brimmed, legionnaire or bucket hat that protects the face, ears, and neck. - ✓ Baseball caps are not acceptable. - Consider this additional statement (if relevant). - The school has a limited number of spare hats available for student use.
+- ✓ All students and staff are required to wear a broad-brimmed, legionnaire or bucket hat that protects the face, ears, and neck. - ✓ Baseball caps are not acceptable.

+• The school has a limited number of spare hats available for student use.